graphqlcrud/spec/docs/spec-overview.md

 ## Focus on API

 GraphQLCRUD is a collection of specifications for GraphQL APIs that are abstracting from any database technologies.
-GraphQLCRUD is concerned with the API only and abstracts from the implementation.
+GraphQLCRUD is concerned with the API only and abstracts away the implementation.
 As such two implementations of GraphQLCRUD could choose to store data in different ways, but applications interacting with the data through the GraphQLCRUD API wouldn't be able to tell the difference.

-## SDL
+## Schema Definition Language

 Examples are used throughout this spec to show the final schema generated for a specific data model.
-In all examples, the SDL notation is used to define the data model.
+In all examples, SDL (Schema Definition Language) notation is used to define the data model.
 The benefit of SDL is that it is database independent, so we can use the same notation accross all supported databases.

 ## Naming

-GraphQLCRUD does not specify how fields generated for each data type must be named.
-It is up to each GraphQLCRUD implementation to define a naming system.
-The reference implementation uses the naming convention as listed in the example queries
+GraphQL CRUD does not specify how fields generated for each data type must be named.
+It is up to each GraphQL CRUD implementation to define a naming system.
+The reference implementation uses the naming convention as listed in the example queries.

 ## Base schema

-Specification is basing on the example model of Note and Comment.
+The specification is based on the folllowing two models.
-Any additional types will be directly referenced in the schema
+Any additional types will be directly referenced in the schema.

 ```graphql
 type Note {